vikashchand/jurident/README.md

 2.addition of the  profile by senior dev Dhruv and his co partners.

-3.improve the blog and news section .[Dhruva,abhash,phani and hrishit] this pages are not upto the mark,Pratham please guide and help them,for this task Pratham is the leader.use figma layout and workflow.
+3.improve the blog and news section .[Dhruva,abhash,phani ,sasi and hrishit] this pages are not upto the mark,Pratham please guide and help them,for this task Pratham is the leader.use figma layout and workflow.